eczarny/hakea/README.md

 Hakea is broken up into three major components:

-1. The core library
+1. The core indexing library
 2. The indexing service
 3. The Solr distribution

 This design aims to separate the concerns of indexing from the implementation of the indexer itself.
-Consumers of the core library can utilize the available processors to index an arbitrary collection of projects, or Git repositories.
+Consumers of the core indexing library can utilize the available processors to index an arbitrary collection of projects, or Git repositories.

 Hakea's default indexer implementation is the indexing service, which has been built on top of [Dropwizard] [4].